thjangg/customer_segmentation_using_kmeans_clustering/README.md

 # Project Background
-Dataset obtained from a consumer retail business which, during the year, recorded 64,682 transactions, including 5,242 products (SKUs) sold to 22,625 customers.
+Dataset obtained from a consumer retail business which, during the year, recorded over **64K transactions**, including more than **5K products** (SKUs) sold to over **22K customers.**
+Conducted **exploratory analysis** and **cleaning for dataset in PySpark** to understand customer behavior in transactions through **RFM mectrics**.
+Used **Excel to summarize trends**; discovered **most popular products and most valuable customer groups**.

 Despite having a large amount of data on customer shopping behavior, exploiting this data to optimize business strategies has not been done comprehensively.
-Therefore, the main goal of this project is to apply Customer Segmentation using the K-means Clustering algorithm, aiming to:
+Therefore, the main goal of this project is to **apply Customer Segmentation using the K-means Clustering algorithm**, aiming to:

 - **Understand potential customer groups**, helping to **personalize marketing strategies.**
 - **Improve the effectiveness of promotional programs** through analyzing the characteristics of each group.